Sunnyside Hospital

 Sunnyside Hospital (1863–1999) was the first mental asylum to be built in Christchurch, New Zealand.
 It was initially known as Sunnyside Lunatic Asylum, and its first patients were 17 people who had previously been kept in the Lyttelton gaol.
 In 2007, Hilmorton Hospital is just one of the mental health services that are based on the old Sunnyside Hospital grounds.

 Architecture

-Sunnyside was primarily designed by the New Zealand Victorian Gothic architect, Benjamin Mountfort, with an administration building designed by John Campbell.
+Sunnyside was primarily designed by the architect, Benjamin Mountfort in the Gothic Revival style, with an administration building designed by John Campbell.
 Some of the buildings were built by Daniel Reese.

 Staff

 Edward Seager was the first superintendent of Sunnyside Hospital.
 He had previously been superintendent of Lyttelton Gaol.
 Seager's wife, Esther Seager, had been matron of the gaol.
 She was appointed matron at Sunnyside in 1863.

 In 1995, four years before the hospital's closure, nurses walked off the job because of dangerous working conditions.

 Chatham Cup

 A football team largely made up of staff from the hospital, was the first Christchurch champions of the Chatham Cup in 1926.